Sunshine352/MGRF-local-image-feature-descriptor/README.md

 ## The meaning of other parameters are shown in the code detailly

-## If this code is helpful to you, please cite the following paper
+## If this code is helpful to you, please cite the following paper:

     Z. Sun, F. Zhou and Q. Liao, "A robust feature descriptor based on multiple gradient-related features," 2017 IEEE International
     Conference on Acoustics, Speech and Signal Processing (ICASSP), New Orleans, LA, 2017, pp. 1408-1412.